-Issues that cannot be resolved by reference to established practices and Standard Operating procedures would usually be referred to an Inspector.
+Issues that cannot be resolved by reference to established guidelines, practices and other relevant procedures would usually be referred to an Inspector.

-At this level there a number of established methods, techniques, and Standard Operating Procedures which may apply to a work situation or an incident.
+At this level there a number of established guidelines, practices and other relevant procedures which may apply to a work situation or an incident.
 Employees at this level must function within these established protocols but must also exercise discretion as to determining which matters should be referred to a higher level for direction.
-Employees at the Station Officer Classification Level are required to provide guidance and direction to staff.
+Employees at the Station Officer Level are required to provide guidance and direction to Firefighters and staff.
 Limited discretion is available for the selection of the appropriate means of completing duties or tasks.
 Guidance is usually available and work outcomes will be reviewed regularly.